elevationtools/anyform/docs/overview.md

 - Stage definitions can use a general purpose templating engine to fill missing pieces of tools like Terraform, Helm, etc (the gaps are identified below), rather than requiring specific solutions for each tool.
 Currently, gomplate is used.
+Dependency stage outputs are available while stamping templates.

 #### Tertiary goals

 - Allow plugging in different config and templating engines instead of Jsonnet and gomplate.
-This is already easy within the golang code, but cannot yet be done post-compilation of `anyform`.
+(This is already easy within the golang code, but cannot yet be done post-compilation).

 ## Common Tooling Problems Addressed